ChocolateAdventurouz/Winamp-BigBentoREDUX/README.md

-Latest Version: 1.2.9 - Preview | Stability: 92% - Not bad...
+Latest Version: 1.2.9 - Preview | Stability: 88% - It seems buggy...
 # Winamp Big Bento Redux
 This branch contains the LATEST edited & compiled files.
 Use it with CAUTION.
 It might break easily.
-Use it for experimenting.
 <br>![img](screenshot.png)

 ## Installing the skin: